vista-art/fragmentcolor/ROADMAP.md

 = iOS + Android).
 API additions alone do not bump the minor — they land as patches on the current minor.
 Breaking changes bump the minor before 1.0.

-**Current priorities.** Wrapping up 0.11.x mobile-launch stability and content, then 0.12.x asset pipeline (KTX2 + streaming + glTF) — the production-content cut.
+**Current priorities.** 0.12.0 shipped the first slice of the asset pipeline early — `Scene` graph, glTF 2.0 loader, PBR materials, unified Lights, first-class Cameras / Models, plus initial KTX2 + 16-bit format dispatch.
+The remaining 0.12.x work below (KTX2 dimension extensions, streaming, Basis Universal, glTF skinning, post-processing templates) lands as 0.12.x patches.
+The 0.11.x mobile-launch follow-through items roll in alongside as bandwidth permits.
 Live media (0.13.x) and the live-coding REPL with WGSL composition (0.14.x) follow.

 ---

 ## 0.11.x — Mobile launch follow-through

+**Status: deferred — rolling into 0.12.x patches.** The 0.12.0
+asset-pipeline cycle landed ahead of this milestone's stability + examples
++ tutorials work; those items are still in scope, just shipping alongside the 0.12.x asset-pipeline tail as bandwidth permits.

 Stability and polish for the recent iOS/Android release.
 Tighten the existing surface, expand examples and tutorials, seed a small shader collection that